 Glaucoma is a serious eye disease mostly affecting adults over 45 who are diabetic, extremely nearsighted, have experienced trauma to the eye or suffer high blood pressure.
 An asymptomatic disease, glaucoma can only be diagnosed by your eye doctor during regular eye exams with special tests.
 Glaucoma treatment includes prescribing eye drops containing prostaglandins or beta blockers to reduce pressure, carbonic anhydrase inhibitors (oral medication) to support the efficacy of eye drops or laser surgery to relieve pressure not responsive to other forms of treatment.

 Age-related Macular Degeneration (AMD)

 Although no treatment exists for age-related macular degeneration, people with AMD can delay dry macular degeneration by not smoking, controlling blood pressure, making healthy lifestyle choices and learning to use visual aids.
 "Wet" macular degeneration is a more rapidly progressing type of macular degeneration that requires laser therapy to stop blood from leaking into the retina.

-Treatment for early stage cataracts usually involves increasing strength of your lens prescription or ensuring you have proper lighting when doing visual demanding work.
+Treatment for early-stage cataracts usually involves increasing the strength of your lens prescription or ensuring you have proper lighting when doing visual demanding work.
 When cataracts start to interfere significantly with your vision, your eye doctor may suggest intraocular lens surgery to remove the cataract and eye lens and replace the lens with a new, synthetic lens.

-Schedule an appointment with your Port St. Lucie, Jensen Beach and Stuart eye doctor at Cohen's Fashion Optical today for a free eye exam and comprehensive testing that includes retinal camera technology services: (772) 692-2020.
+Contact us at (772) 692-2020 to schedule an appointment with your Port St. Lucie, Jensen Beach and Stuart eye doctor at Cohen's Fashion Optical today for a free eye exam and comprehensive testing that includes retinal camera technology services.